[K8s] Deploying Nginx + PHP-FPM on K8s and accessing it with your own domain

 http://shira-test.com:30080/

-→ If the contents of index.html of the Nginx container are displayed as shown on the screen, it is OK.
+→ If the contents of index.html in the Nginx container are displayed as shown in the image, then it's OK.

 http://shira-test.com:30080/info.php